• Skip to main content

 Going through several online stores, you will notice that the most common minimum recommended age for a play kitchen is 3, followed by age 2.

-There you have it.
-The perfect age for a child’s kitchen starts from around 2 to 3-year-olds.
+Here we are.
+We can safely assume that the perfect age for a child’s kitchen starts from around 2 to 3-year-olds.
 And ends around age 10-12, though many parents will claim 11 years and above should be using the real kitchen.

 We would like to add that, if your 1-year-old shows interest in his sister’s play kitchen, let him use it.
 But under your strict supervision, due to the risks outlined above.